jbehneKSU/DiscordBot-Team1/README.md

 1. Ensure all /settings are how you want them for the first round.
 (You can always change it next round!)
 2. Once enough users have come online, initiate the /checkin period.  *You may want to run /remove in case anyone is still in a role from a previous session.*
 3. As the time gets close for the check in period to end, use the /players command to get an idea of the number of players.
-4. If there are not a number of players divisible by 10, start the /volunteer command and keep checking with /players until you have an appropriate number.
+4. If there are not a number of players divisible by 10, start the /volunteer command.
+The embed will show the number of volunteers needed and will shut down automatically and send a message once enough volunteers sign up.
-5. Once you have an appropriate number of players, run /matchmake to generate the teams.
+5. Once you have an appropriate number of players, run /matchmake and pass the number of the next game to play to generate the teams.
+If you are not happy with the results, you can run /matchmake with the game number again while also adding True to the re-roll parameter.
+This will generate a new team and can be useful if making adjustments to the settings.
 6. Play the game.
 7. Use /win to set the winning team of each lobby, this also kicks off the MVP voting.  *If you can't remember which games are still open, use /activegames.*
 8. If you have more games to play, it's best to use /remove to start fresh, then go back to step 1!